kisielk/flagcxx/README.md

   // Flag values are stored in plain old variables. int count;
   float amount;
-  string name{"unknown"}; // Default values are given at variable initialization bool enable;
+  std::string name{"unknown"}; // Default values are given at variable initialization std::optional<std::string> optional_description; // Use std::optional to check if a flag was set
+  bool enable;

   // Use the FlagSet type to define the command line flags and map them to the variables